 Classes On Offer

-First, click here to see the types of Pilates classes on offer
+First, click here to see the types of Pilates classes on offer in Rowville.

 A few things you might not know about Pilates

-The Pilates Method was pioneered by Joseph Pilates in the early to mid 1900’s, the son of a gymnast and naturopath, he became convinced that many of society’s illnesses were the result of bad posture, and poor breathing.
+The Pilates Method was pioneered by Joseph Pilates in the early to mid-1900’s, the son of a gymnast and naturopath, he became convinced that many of society’s illnesses were the result of bad posture, and poor breathing.
 He was himself a gymnast, diver and bodybuilder and was interned (being German) by the British in World War 1.
 During his time interned on the Isle of Man, he began refining his concept of training the body using breathing control, and flowing movements with emphasis on the core muscles and their control of the spine, pelvis, shoulders and hips.
 He termed this system “Contrology”.
-He emigrated to USA in 1925, opened a studio in New York with his wife, and became a favourite of the local dance and performing arts community, due to their involvement with training, and rehabilitation of the dancers.
+He emigrated to USA in 1925, opened a studio in New York with his wife, and became a favourite of the local dance and performing arts community, due to their involvement with training and rehabilitation of the dancers.

 Patients feel taller, more energised, and more “clear headed”

-A skillful instructor will increase level of difficulty only as easier exercises are mastered, and by offering more challenging and unstable body positions or postures, and adding pieces of equipment such as Chi-Balls, Foam Rollers, or Spin-Discs.
+A skillful instructor will increase the level of difficulty only as easier exercises are mastered, and by offering more challenging and unstable body positions or postures, and adding pieces of equipment such as Chi-Balls, Foam Rollers, or Spin-Discs.
 These are designed to make the patient/client work MUCH harder to control movement, but without necessarily increasing axial load (compression) of the joints.
 Other progressions may involve change of equipment, from the mat (stable) to Cadillac (medium) to Reformer or similar.